Filipino Chicken BBQ Skewers

 FAQ

-- How do I keep the chicken juicy?
+- How do I keep the chicken from drying out on the grill?

-- Is it safe to use the marinade for basting?
+- Is it safe to use leftover marinade for basting?

 Serving Suggestions